AljoschaMeyer/pavo-bootstrap/README.md

     (omega)
     42
 ))) # Stack overflow, the recursive call is not in tail position.
+# An optimizing compiler might try to be clever and introduce tco
+# nonetheless.
+An really clever optimizing compiler should not do
+# tco deliberately, to preserve "naive" "semantics" (technically,
+# this is not part of the language semantics).

 ((fn should-not-be-omega _ (
     let w should-not-be-omega